xeraa/microservice-monitoring/readme.md

 ### Workshop

 Very similar to the Lightsail setup above.
-The main difference is that everything is running on one instance and you need to open the ports: 5601, 8200
+The main difference is that everything is running on one instance and you need to open the port 5601 for Kibana (Elasticsearch, APM,... are only accessible on localhost).

 Credentials: